Cydoimos/zotero-abbreviation-helper/README.md

 > **Using Firefox?** Right-click the download link and choose **Save Link As…**
 > Firefox recognises the `.xpi` extension and tries to install the file as a
-> *Firefox* add-on, which then fails.
+> *Firefox* plugin, which then fails.
 Saving it to disk first avoids this.
 > Other browsers download it normally, and Zotero's own automatic updates are
 > unaffected.